Fabbeiru/MovieApp/README.md

 # Movie app

 Project to practise fetching data from API and displaying it.
 Search a movie by its title or imdbID and get some information about it.
-Check it out <a href"https://fabbeiru.github.io/MovieApp/">here</a>.
+Check it out [here](https://fabbeiru.github.io/MovieApp/).

 ## Important!